-Element Name Use Data Type Description IELD 1 Includes HTML entry page collection elements.
-HTMLEntryPackage 1N Contains properties of the Entry Package. @appContextId 1 anyURI Defines the Broadcaster Application Context Identifier for this Entry Package. @requiredCapabilities 01 sa:CapabilitiesType Device capabilities needed for meaningful rendition of the Entry Page (as defined in A/332, "Service Announcement"). @appRendering 01 boolean For a linear Service, indicates a broadcaster request that the broadcaster application be allowed to render the presentable Component(s) of the Service. @clearAppContextCacheDate 01 dateTime Specifies that all files associated with the Broadcaster Application contex before the indicated date and time can be deleted. @bcastEntryPackageUrl 01 anyURI URL of an Entry Package containing the Entry Page of a Broadcaster Application delivered by broadcast @bcastEntryPageUrl 01 anyURI URL of an Entry Page of a broadcas delivered Broadcaster Application. @bbandEntryPageUrl 01 anyURI URL of an Entry Page of a broadband-delivered Broadcaster Application. @validFrom 01 dateTime Indicates that the Entry Page contained in the Entry Package is to be loaded at the date and time of @validFrom, or at any time after the date and time of @validFrom and before the date and time of @validUntil when the Service is selected. @validUntil 01 dateTime Indicates that the Entry Page contained in the Entry Package is to be unloaded at the date and time of @validUntil. @coupledServices 01 held:listOfUnsignedShort Provides a space-separated list of linear Services sharing a common broadcaster application. @lctTSIRef 01 held:listOfUnsignedInt A list of one or more TSI values for an LCT channel which carries a Broadcaster Application Entry Package. @default 01 boolean This attribute, when present and set to "true" indicates the default Broadcaster Application to run on service acquisition and other events.
+Element Name Use Data Type Description HELD 1 Includes HTML entry page collection elements.
+HTMLEntryPackage 1N Contains properties of the Entry Package. @appContextId 1 anyURI Defines the Broadcaster Application Context Identifier for this Entry Package. @requiredCapabilities 01 sa:CapabilitiesType Device capabilities needed for meaningful rendition of the Entry Page (as defined in A/332, "Service Announcement"). @appRendering 01 boolean For a linear Service, indicates a broadcaster request that the broadcaster application be allowed to render the presentable Component(s) of the Service. @clearAppContextCacheDate 01 dateTime Specifies that all files associated with the Broadcaster Application context before the indicated date and time can be deleted. @bcastEntryPackageUrl 01 anyURI URL of an Entry Package containing the Entry Page of a Broadcaster Application delivered by broadcast. @bcastEntryPageUrl 01 anyURI URL of an Entry Page of a broadcast- delivered Broadcaster Application. @bbandEntryPageUrl 01 anyURI URL of an Entry Page of a broadband-delivered Broadcaster Application. @validFrom 01 dateTime Indicates that the Entry Page contained in the Entry Package is to be loaded at the date and time of @validFrom, or at any time after the date and time of @validFrom and before the date and time of @validUntil when the Service is selected. @validUntil 01 dateTime Indicates that the Entry Page contained in the Entry Package is to be unloaded at the date and time of @validuntil. @coupledServices 01 held:listOfUnsignedShort Provides a space-separated list of linear Services sharing a common broadcaster application. @lctTSIRef 01 held:listOfUnsignedInt A list of one or more TSI values for an LCT channel which carries a Broadcaster Application Entry Package. @default 01 boolean This attribute, when present and set to "true" indicates the default Broadcaster Application to run on service acquisition and other events. @appId 01 anyUri Defines an identifier for the Broadcaster Application when @appContextId is not sufficient.